RespiradorHacker/Projeto-EAR-Celso/README.md

 - FW00 published in April 3, 2020.
 - Added Mosfet-based PWM Motor Driver and Absolute position sensor using a car fuel level sensor.
 - First working mechanical+electrical prototype delivered in April 6, 2020.
+- Added Pressure Sensor in April 7, 2020.
+First artifitial lung is a balloon so first pressure profile was obtained.
+It Sounds promising.

 Pending:
 - Mechanical drawings for productio expected for Week 15-16